-Buying a new lens is almost more exciting than a new camera.
-Sure, a new camera comes with more megapixels and useful bells and whistles, but a new lens opens up an array of creative options.
+Buying a new lens is almost more exciting than buying a new camera.
+Sure, a new camera comes with more megapixels and useful bells and whistles, but a new lens opens up an array of creative possibilities.

 Unbelievably, there are six types of lenses all vying for your attention, each offering its own unique view of the world.
 Here are your options: